iamraajkanchan/BasicComposeApplication_Android/app/src/main/java/com/chinky/family/QuestionsAndAnswersRough.md

     - Android Studio is built on IntelliJ Idea
     - Android Studio has the following components that interact with each other to streamline app development
       - Gradle build system
+        - Integrated with IDE
+        - Interacts with the IDE for seamless project synchronization and efficient builds.
-        - Automates
+        - Automates the following tasks
           - Building
           - Testing
-          - Deployment tasks
+          - Deployment
         - Enables dependency management
         - Enables custom build configuration
-        - Interacts with the IDE for seamless project synchronization and efficient builds.
       - Android Emulator
+        - Integrated with IDE
+        - You can change the configuration of a virtual device.
+        - Allows a developer to test applications without using a physical device.
         - Enables quick debugging
         - Enables performance profiling
       - Lint code
+        - Integrated with IDE
+        - Analyzes code for potential issues for accessibility, localization and performance.
+        - Provides realtime feedback and suggestions
       - Analysis tool
+        - Integrated with IDE
         - Various tools are available that enhances Android application development
           - Layout Editor
           - Navigation Editor